 Where is there mold in your house?
 The experts at Alpha Environmental will thoroughly inspect all areas of your home or building, including your attic, basement and crawl space.
 As a part of the inspection, we will also take into account moisture levels, which can indicate where mold may be a problem and need to be treated, even if it isn’t visible.

-If you see or suspect mold growth inside your home, the first step in remedying the problem is scheduling a mold inspection.
+If you see or suspect mold growth inside your home, the first step in remedying the problem is scheduling an inspection.
 Our certified mold inspections can confirm whether mold is present, assess the size of the problem and diagnose the cause of the mold growth to help you prevent it from coming back after it’s removed.

 What Is Involved in a Mold Assessment?